Box and Whisker Excel is one of the many new Charts available only in Excel 2016 and was originally invented by John Tukey in 1977.

 Below is a Box and Whisker diagram explaining this:

-Here is how the Box and Whisker chart looks inside Excel 2016:
+Here is how the Box and Whisker plot Excel 2016 version looks like:

-In this example I show you how easy it is to insert a Box and Whisker Chart using Excel 2016.
+In this example, I show you how easy it is to insert a Box and Whisker Excel 2016.

 To upgrade to Excel 2016 you can use this link here: Microsoft Office 2016